Adyen/adyen-cse-web/Options.md

 * **string `[fieldNameAttribute = 'data-encrypted-name']`** - *since version: 0_1_10*

   Configure the attribute to identify fields to be encrypted.
-Useful when you have multiple payment options within the same form, and want to bind each set to its own CSE handler.
+Useful when you have multiple payment options within the same form, and want to bind each set to it's own CSE handler.

 * **boolean `[enableValidations = true] `**